Impact & Industry Advisory Board

-The Impact Advisory Board aims to broaden the reach of our research and to gain insight from those working in fields connected with the media, arts and humanities locally and nationally.
+The Impact & Industry Advisory Board aims to broaden the reach of our research and to gain insight from those working in fields connected with the media, arts and humanities locally and nationally.

 Our research reaches into areas and fields that engage directly with the social challenges of our time.
 We share these challenges with partners, communities and organisations of all kinds, and can work collaboratively to find imaginative solutions, investigate questions, explore archives, analyse data, create new potentials.
 We are committed to knowledge exchange as a flow of ideas and possibilities, that may or may not always produce commercial benefits, but which always generates lived social and human value for all, and a sustained relationship with our partners.

-The Impact Advisory Board consists of members working in relevant sectors (eg practitioners, libraries/archives, museums, galleries, festivals, publishers, journalists, broadcasters and filmmakers etc) who have close links with the School and the University.
+The Impact & Industry Advisory Board consists of members working in relevant sectors (eg practitioners, libraries/archives, museums, galleries, festivals, publishers, journalists, broadcasters and filmmakers etc) who have close links with the Faculty and the University.

 Meeting twice yearly, the Board offers a valued perspective and insights on research projects and ideas with the potential for the development of impact and knowledge exchange, is interested in how we support the co-creation of projects, and extends potential connections with a range of external partners.
 The Board functions as a collaborative friend in the development of our impact and knowledge exchange strategy.